 - Social media

-Two to four months lead time is required.
+Two to four months lead time in advance of the event is required, for time to review the plan and then execute it.
 A point person will be assigned to work with you from the office who will create the integrated campaign with you.
-Pieces such as design and printing will be outsourced and charges will apply back to the department.
+Pieces such as design and printing may be outsourced and charges will apply back to the department.

 A more limited plan for an event can be created with less lead time.
-If you are hosting a speaker and wish to have some support (i.e., a press release, social media announcements), we can tailor a plan for you: Typical time line is one to two months depending on the event and scope.
+If you are hosting a speaker and wish to have some support (i.e., a press release, social media announcements), we can tailor a plan for you: Typical time line is one to two months in advance of the event, depending on scope.

 In many cases outside design services and printing services are needed and department charges will apply.

-- Brochure, text and images need to be compiled: Produced through duplicating, six weeks.
+- Brochure, text and images need to be developed: Produced through duplicating, six weeks.
 Produced through print house, eight weeks.

 E-blasts and Social Media